erk-experimental/erk-experimental.github.io/README.md

 ## Manage hosting and domain

 If you get stuck on any of these steps, ChatGPT should be able to help out pretty effectively.
+If that doesn't work, feel free to reach out.

 ### Set up Git